November 24, 2025

 (Fig. 1: Medicine: More and more robots are being used in operating rooms)

-The advantages are evident: they continuously record vital signs, issue warnings, and make recommendations, both in private use and in hospitals.
+At the same time, wearables are driving the personalisation of medicine and offering patients a level of care that is virtually impossible to provide with human staff alone.
+The advantages are evident: they continuously record vital signs, issue warnings and make recommendations, both in private use and in hospitals.
 They can also support rehabilitative applications and relieve the burden on medical providers.

+Robot-assisted surgical procedures have been proven to reduce the length of hospital stays, thereby relieving the burden on hospital capacities.
+In addition, complication rates and rehospitalisations can be minimised.
 Finally, a study by the Technical University of Berlin shows that assistance systems often make better decisions on their own.
 The precision of the technology already surpasses that of humans, who tend to intervene correctively out of uncertainty or overconfidence.

 Challenges

-At the same time, modern medical technology is becoming increasingly complex: today's devices are essentially highly complex IT systems that communicate with cloud infrastructures, use machine learning, and integrate seamlessly into digital health ecosystems.
-An MRI scanner today is as much a software product as it is a medical device.
+At the same time, modern medical technology is becoming increasingly complex: today's devices are essentially highly complex IT systems that communicate with cloud infrastructures, use machine learning and integrate seamlessly into digital health ecosystems.
+Today, an MRI scanner is as much a software product as it is a medical device.
+This also increases the importance of cybersecurity, interoperability and data management.
+Here, too, SMEs are particularly called upon to contribute their core competencies in cooperation with IT companies or to seek advice from external providers.
+At the same time, various support programmes are available in Germany, particularly for small and medium-sized enterprises, to help them overcome these technological and organisational challenges.

-Opportunities for collaboration
+Opportunities for cooperation

-Research and development collaborations
+Research and development cooperation

 Strategic partnerships in product development

+Medical technology companies contribute expertise in mechanics, materials and regulatory requirements, while IT companies offer cloud structures, AI algorithms and software development.
 Strategic industry convergence is giving rise to new solutions.
 On the one hand, through the development of AI-driven, automated medical devices, which are already in use as described above.
 Or through the development of (AI-supported) software for therapeutic and diagnostic solutions (software as a medical device).

 Outsourcing and consulting

+For SMEs, it can make sense to outsource IT structures or cloud solutions.
+External service providers offer cost efficiency, flexibility and expertise.
 Critical data sets that are collected and used in medical applications require separate consulting.
-The higher the quality of the collected data, the better it can be used in applications and research.
+The higher the quality of the data collected, the better it can be used in applications and research.

 Example

 An interesting example of successful cooperation is the company Diabeloop, a research team of diabetologists that has developed a self-learning algorithm for insulin control in collaboration with a laboratory for information electronics and university hospitals.
-The DBLG1 algorithm has already been incorporated into Roche's Accu-Check Insight insulin pump and is now also available with the Dana-i insulin pump from manufacturer SOOIL with the Dexcom sensor, enabling highly precise, personalized therapy.
+The DBLG1 algorithm has already been incorporated into Roche’s Accu-Check Insight insulin pump and is now also available with the Dana-i insulin pump from manufacturer SOOIL with the Dexcom sensor, enabling highly precise, personalised therapy.
 The project shows how many partners are needed for modern medtech products.

 Conclusion